Visual Arts

 Assembly Performance

-Students learn about shapes and numbers as they create a story, count and connect dots to reveal a hidden picture.
+Students learn about shapes and numbers as they create a story, count, and connect dots to reveal a hidden picture.
 They discover how a picture or illustration, rather than words, can represent an entire story.
 The performance is ideal for the young audiences whose writing abilities may not be quite as developed as their drawing skills.
 Through the excitement and energy of storytelling, this presentation inspires your younger students to create their own stories and share them with others through their drawings.
-A handout will be available for students so that they can connect the dots again and share the story with their family and friends.
+A handout will be available for students to connect the dots again and share the story with their family and friends.

 Grades: K-1